 A part of Lundin Energy's strategy is to adopt best available techniques where available, and to set the same expectations from its suppliers through contractor requirements.
 By setting best available techniques as a primary requirement in its tendering process, Lundin Energy reinforces its encouragement towards suppliers to provide energy and emissions efficient solutions.
-Examples on how we have engaged with our suppliers include working closely with our main Edvard Grieg field development contractor, Aker Solutions, to ensure an optimised hydrocarbon process.
+The measures of success from this type of engagement are the total emissions reduced from the relevant supplier initiatives, which are monitored over time.
+Suppliers are prompted to establish carbon KPIs that can be tracked, measured and disclosed to Lundin Energy.
+These emissions KPIs are reported to us and we can help define appropriate projections and expectations.
+Examples on how we have engaged with our suppliers to create impact include working closely with our main Edvard Grieg field development contractor, Aker Solutions, to ensure an optimised hydrocarbon process.
 The contractor was engaged to minimise emissions in conjunction with flaring, both with respect to the percentage of time the flare is lit as well as limiting the greenhouse gas emissions resulting from it.
 A TFMC field development contract for Solveig further highlights the importance of documentation of best available technique solutions, providing as low emissions as practicable.
 Lundin Energy has also entered rig contracts where financial emission reduction incentives have been implemented.
-The measures of success are the total emissions reduced from the relevant supplier initiatives, and are monitored over time.
-Suppliers are prompted to establish carbon KPIs that can be tracked, measured and disclosed to Lundin Energy.
-These emissions KPIs are reported to us and we can help define appropriate projections and expectations.
+Impacts on total emissions reduced from the engagement have been calculated by Lundin Energy and feed into our overall decarbonisation roadmap.